CaribbeanCool/CIIC4030_Assignments/README.md

 ## Assignments Overview

-1. **Assignment 1: Lexical Analysis**
+1. **Assignment 1: Lexical Analysis: 100/100**

    - Implement a lexical analyzer using `lex`.
    - Define tokens and their regular expressions.
    - Test the lexer with sample input.

-2. **Assignment 2: Recognizing a certain Context-Free Grammar**
+2. **Assignment 2: Recognizing a certain Context-Free Grammar: 99/100**

    - Implement a grammar analyzer using `yacc`.
    - Define grammar rules and actions.
    - Test the parser with sample input.

-3. **Assignment 3: TODO**
+3. **Assignment 3: Interpret expressions and execute statements**
+   - Setup Semantic Rules for Expressions and Statements
+   - Implement Variable Storage and Lookup
-    - TODO
+   - Add Control Flow
+   - Add Function Definitions and Calls

 ## Requirements